aws-samples/eks-workshop/content/advanced-networking/secondary_cidr/configure-cni.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/master/config/v1.5/aws-k8s-cni.yaml
 ```
-Wait untill all the pods are recycled.
+Wait until all the pods are recycled.
 You can check the status of pods by using this command
 ```
 kubectl get pods -n kube-system -w
 ```